 The Speakers Bureau is a service established for people and groups looking for enthusiastic, knowledgeable speakers to provide informative presentations for astronomy clubs, star parties, banquets, Scout Troops, Astronomy Day activities and other public and private astronomy functions.
-Contact us if you are interested in securing a speaker.
+Contact us if you are interested in securing a speaker or becoming one yourself.

 NOTE: Many of our speakers are willing and able to do remote talks via Skype or other VOIP applications.
 This allows us to serve more clubs and functions, and minimizes the costs and travel time involved in giving presentations.